CVSSP/sisec-mus-18-pick-the-best/site/_pages/poster.md

 -  The MUS(ic) separation task compares algorithms aimed at recovering instrument stems from a stereo mix

+- This work focuses on _singing-voice separation_

-- Separating the *singing-voice* from music is difficult, but deep-learning methods show significant improvements over traditional techniques such as NMF and ICA
+- Deep-learning methods show significant improvements over traditional techniques such as NMF and ICA

-- Source separation introduces distortions and artifacts, which degrades the perceived sound quality
+- Source separation introduces distortions and artifacts, which degrade the perceived sound quality

 <div class='refs' markdown="1">